-Understanding anatomy is a necessity for understanding yoga
+Understanding anatomy is a necessity for understanding and teaching yoga

 Your studio can also use yoga anatomy workshops to bring an elevated level of knowledge to not only your teacher trainees, but also your current teachers and student/client base.